Bride: History

 The bride-wain, the wagon in which the bride was driven to her new home, gave its name to the weddings of any poor deserving couple, who drove a "wain" round the village, collecting small sums of money or articles of furniture towards their housekeeping.
 These were called bidding-weddings, or bid-ales, which were in the nature of "benefit" feasts.
 So general is still the custom of "bidding-weddings" in Wales, that printers usually keep the form of invitation in type.
 Sometimes as many as six hundred couples will walk in the bridal procession.

 The bride's wreath is a Christian substitute for the gilt coronet all Jewish brides wore.
 The crowning of the bride is still observed by the Russians, and the Calvinists of Holland and Switzerland.
 The wearing of orange blossoms is said to have started with the Saracens, who regarded them as emblems of fecundity.
 It was introduced into Europe by the Crusaders.
 The bride's veil is the modern form of the flammeum or large yellow veil that completely enveloped the Greek and Roman brides during the ceremony.
 Such a covering is still in use among the Jews and the Persians.

 The "bride's crate" was the bride's container to gather all the things for the wedding in Hungary.
 Once all the underwear and clothes were finished, the girl was ready for marriage.

 Religion

 Christianity

 In Christianity, bride, the Lamb's wife, or the Bride of Christ, is a term that generally describes the Church (followers of Christ) spiritually betrothed to Jesus Christ.
 The term is found in related verses in the Bible that describe a woman, in the Gospels, the Book of Revelation, the Epistles and related verses in the Old Testament.
 Sometimes, the Bride is implied by calling Jesus a bridegroom to the Church.
 For over 1500 years, the Church was identified as the bride betrothed to Christ.
-However, there are instances of the interpretation of the usage of varying from church to church.
+However, there are instances of the interpretation varying from church to church.
 Most believe that it always refers to the church.
 In the Church of Jesus Christ of Latter-day Saints, the bride must always wear a white dress when getting married in the church temple, and nothing but white is allowed.